Application note – Directly quantify ternary complex formation in solution

 Overview of this application note:

-• FCCS provides a direct quantification of ternary complexes in solution, whereby cross-correlation is only detected when all three subunits have bound
+• FCCS provides a direct quantification of ternary complexes in solution, as cross-correlation is only detected when all three components are present in the same complex

 • Hook plots produced by titration of the unlabelled oligo identify the optimal concentration for ternary complex formation

-• Time-resolved kinetics of ternary complex formation can be calculated using FCCS
+• Kinetics of ternary complex formation can be directly calculated using FCCS

 Recent posts